burhanaras/VIPER-Plus/README.md

 📱📱📱 The best architecture for an iOS app

 VIPER+ is an advanced variant of the VIPER architecture, specifically designed for Swift projects, leveraging the language's features such as protocol extensions, protocol composition, type safety, and more.
-It provides a robust, scalable, and maintainable architecture to build iOS applications with a clear separation of concerns.
+It provides a robust, scalable and maintainable architecture to build iOS applications with a clear separation of concerns.

 ## Overview